 Richard Simpson was elected to serve on the Board of Cave Shepherd & Co.
 Limited in 2007.
 He joined Cave Shepherd & Co.
-Limited in 1983 and worked in several departments of retail operations, including Duty Free Caribbean (Holdings) Ltd where is managed the Facilities function until his retirement at the end of the year 2020.
+Limited in 1983 and worked in several departments of retail operations, including Duty Free Caribbean (Holdings) Ltd. (now Bridgetown Duty Free) where he managed the Facilities function until his retirement at the end of the year 2020.